 However, we all have a very intense, internal experience of recognizing harm that has been done by individuals and corporate entities who have adhered rigorously to “social rules” (e.g., the civic law) but who do things that ought not to occur.
 When a politically powerful person asks someone to give false witness against an opponent, we all recognize that the false witnessing is morally wrong even though we may understand why the false witness might be made.
 When a corporation secretly manipulates the exhaust emission readings for its diesel engines, we don’t need to consult any external institution or check with prevalent social practices to decide that it is wrong.
 Furthermore, we have, unfortunately, countless examples of where individuals, groups, businesses, and corporations have conformed to the “civic law” and, nonetheless, have done incredibly immoral and unjust acts.
 If all maxims that govern what ought to be are relative, how it is possible for us universally to experience shock at the injustices perpetrated by others (and ourselves)?
 There is, obviously, a hint here that there are universal, moral laws that govern our creative capacity to transform nature that are neither derived from physical laws nor are merely relative, social constructions.

 Kant defines human freedom precisely in this respect: Freedom is not the capricious exercising of the will with respect to physical options.
-This he calls free will (Willkür) in the first introduction to the Critique of Judgment (AA XX, 197-198).
-Rather, freedom is the exercising of a non-material causality that itself must give, individually, the rules (the moral laws) that govern it (see the “Third Antinomy” in The Critique of Pure Reason, especially B 560 f.).
+This he calls free will (Willkür) in the “First Introduction” to the Critique of Judgment.
+Rather, freedom is the exercising of a non-material causality that itself must give, individually, the rules (the moral laws) that govern it.
 This is the etymological meaning of autonomous.
 Autonomous freedom is not freedom-from social institutions and traditions.
 Rather, it involves both a freedom-from and a freedom-for: freedom-from the causal determinations of the physical world; freedom-for the responsible, intentional, self-initiation of a unique causal sequence.
-Kant calls this “autonomous freedom” because it requires the ability to “give oneself the law” (Gk: auto– self; nomos-law) (see the Critique of Practical Reason [AA VI, 43]).
+Kant calls this “autonomous freedom” because it requires the ability to “give oneself the law” (Gk: auto– self; nomos-law).
 By definition, this law cannot be imposed externally because, then, it would not be autonomous but heteronomous.

 These internal capacities of freedom and the moral law are not natural in the sense of arising out of or being reducible to physical phenomena and laws.
 If they were to arise out of or be reducible to physical phenomena and laws then they would be the consequence of blind, mechanical processes, not autonomous freedom.